Makers of Delicious Home-Made Style Ukrainian Sausage

-In addition to offering excellent meats and food products, Stawnichy's operates the Mundare Sausage House & Uncle Ed's Ukrainian Restaurant in Edmonton, Alberta where you can eat delicious Ukrainian fare to your heart's content.
-Check out the website for details!
+In addition to offering excellent meats and food products, Stawnichy’s operates the Mundare Sausage House & Uncle Ed’s Ukrainian Restaurant in Edmonton, Alberta where you can eat delicious Ukrainian fare to your heart’s content.

 Stawnichy’s From Humble Beginnings to a Sausage Making Dynasty!